b12consulting/nagra/examples/weather/README.md

 entry point, guaranteeing that the database is kept in a consistent state even in case of a crash.

-What we also see is that `load_schema` takes a `create_tables` parameter, so it is not only able to instanciate our `Table` objects but also to create actual tables in the database.
+What we also see is that `schema` also provides a `create_tables` method, so it is not only able to instanciate our `Table` objects but also to create actual tables in the database.

 If your run the above code, you should see a new file `weather.db` and this sqlite database should contain two tables: